Rlcolli4/push-notification-server/README.md

 ## Client Setup and Testing

+Make sure to create a `chat_sessions` folder locally in your project, also make sure to run `npm install` before executing other steps.

 ### ⚠️ **Important: Proper Client Access**

 The test client (`public/index.html`) **must be accessed through the Node.js server**, not opened directly from the file system.
 This is because: